10 Essential Skills Every Nurse Should Possess

 Building rapport with patients and their families is key to delivering patient‑centered care.
 Strong interpersonal skills help nurses establish trust, encourage patient cooperation, and ease anxieties.
 These skills also promote effective teamwork, as nursing is a collaborative effort involving diverse healthcare disciplines.

-Nursing can be emotionally taxing, exposing nurses to suffering, trauma, and high-pressure situations.
-Resilience---the capacity to recover from difficulties---and effective stress management techniques are indispensable for maintaining mental and emotional well-being.
-These skills enable nurses to cope with the demands of their profession while remaining compassionate and committed caregivers.
+Nursing can be emotionally taxing, exposing nurses to suffering, trauma, and high‑pressure situations.
+Resilience---the capacity to recover from difficulties---and effective stress‑management techniques are indispensable for maintaining mental and emotional well‑being.
+Practices such as mindfulness, regular exercise, and utilizing resources like self‑care guides for nurses support long‑term health.

 Reading more: